 You can file a petition for probate with the county court.
 The filing fee in California is $435.
 You can either nominate the person named as executor or someone else as the administrator of the estate.

 I am trustee for my deceased parents' trust.
 There are 9 benficiaries and been a lengthy process with petitions and objections filed, etc. The trust attorney is requesting I start paying his fees personally claiming it is to protect attorney-client privelege.
-I think it's because he fears the...
+I think it's because he...
 Read more »

 The attorney can only be paid if the judge approves the fee.
 The attorney will need to file a petition for fees.
 If the attorney is trying to get you to pay before hand, maybe s/he is not the best attorney for you.